This unexpected trio is an amazing way to turn up the Summer fun when you’re entertaining!

 This is easy and doesn’t take a lot of effort, just a little planning.
 A good place to start is lining up the wine and the chocolate – these 2 bold taste competitors can clash, or they can complement one another.

-If you’re doing this after dinner as an “entertaining” dessert, then a good rule of thumb is to stick with a sweet wine and don’t risk overwhelming palates with too much “bitter”.
+If you’re doing this after dinner as an “entertaining” dessert, then a good rule of thumb is to stick with a glass of sweet wine and don’t risk overwhelming palates with too much “bitter”.

 If the whole point of the party is to have a tasting, then you can go with a wider variety of flavors.
 The experts at The Wisconsin CheeseMan suggest matching flavor intensities and picking your chocolates first, then follow these broad guidelines for pairing a wine:

 Keep it simple.
-Try offering samples of the same cheese with different Chocolates, or vice versa and serve the same chocolate with different cheeses.
+Try offering samples of the same cheese with different Chocolate, or vice versa and serve the same chocolate with different cheeses.
 Or limit yourself to 6 or 8 pairs.

 Milk chocolate is wonderful with sweet fresh cheeses such as ricotta and sweet buttery cheeses like brie.